-NUMBER ONE: Passive investing and rebalancing
+Part 1: Passive investing and rebalancing

 Alright, so we understand that market timing doesn’t work, monkeys are just as good as professionals at stock picking, and that the experts making predictions on CNBC are about as useless as a screen door on a submarine.

 We’re going to start by giving up on anything that requires predictions or stock picking, otherwise known as “active management”.
 Instead, we’re going to use passive management, which just means following simple, mechanical mathematical rules when investing.
 Instead of wasting time trying to pick stocks, we’re just going to own the whole stock market.
 Instead of trying to time the market, we’re going to own the market.

 Here’s how it works.
 We’ll use index funds instead of actively managed funds.
 What are index funds?
 Well, for instance, there is a Total Stock Market index fund.
 If you buy it, you’re just buying the total US stock market.
 No picking and choosing.
 There’s also a Total International fund, which does the same thing for international stocks.

 You can get index funds for small stocks, for the S&P 500 (the 500 largest US companies) and for almost any type of investment you might be interested in.
 And in your index fund, if Apple makes up, say, 2% of the total US stock market, then Apple will be 2% of your total stock index fund.
 If Bob’s Coffee is 0.00001% of the market, then it will be 0.00001% of your index fund.

 But the markets are still irrational and unpredictable.
 What do we do about the fact that markets go up and down, and that there are bubbles and busts?
 We’re going to handle the uncertainty and irrationality of the markets with rebalancing.